Justintime50/harvey/README.md

 </div>

-**NOTE:** Harvey is unstable and rapidly changing.
+> Harvey is unstable and rapidly changing.
 Although used in the wild, it's not completely documented and interfaces are changing frequently.
 Keep an eye on the project as it continues to mature.

 ## Why Docker Compose Deployments

 I've long been a fan of the simplicity of a `docker-compose` file and its usage.
 Deploying with systems such as Rancher or a self-hosted GitLab seemed too daunting with uneccessary overhead for simple projects.
 Why can't I use the same setup in production for spinning up projects as I do during development?
-Skip the environment variable injection, key stores, and references by having a system such as Harvey spin up my project by simply [using docker-compose in production](https://docs.docker.com/compose/production/).
+Skip the environment variable injection and key stores, configuring production machines, and separate workflow configuration by having Harvey spin up my project by  [using Docker Compose in production](https://docs.docker.com/compose/production/), just like I do locally.

 ## How it Works

 Harvey receives a webhook from GitHub, pulls in the changes, and deploys them.
-If you have Slack enabled, Harvey can send you the deployment summary.
+If you have Slack enabled, Harvey can send you the deployment summary along with running healthchecks to ensure the deployment was successful.

 1. GitHub webhook fires and is received by Harvey stating that a new commit hit an enabled repo on an allowed branch to be deployed
-1. Harvey pulls in your changes and builds your docker image locally
+2. Harvey pulls in your changes and builds your Docker image locally
-1. Next, Harvey spins up the new docker container and tears down the old one once it's up and running
+3. Next, Harvey spins up the new Docker container and tears down the old one once it's up and running
-1. Harvey will then run a container healthcheck to ensure your container is up and running
+4. (Optional) Harvey will then run a container healthcheck to ensure your container is up and running
-1. Finally, (if enabled) Harvey can shoot off a message via Slack to notify users the build was a success or not
+5. (Optional) Harvey can send a message via Slack to notify users the status of the deployment

 ## Install

-Because of the way Harvey was built with Docker (using sockets) this project that builds and orchestrates Docker images and containers cannot itself run in Docker and must be run on your bare-metal OS.
+Because Harvey interacts directly with the Docker daemon (using sockets), to build and orchestrate Docker images and containers, Harvey cannot run in a Docker container itself and must be run on your bare-metal OS.

 ```bash
 # Install Harvey via GitHub